Kontinuation/sedona/docs/archive/tutorial/geospark-sql-python.md

 ## Writing Application

-Use KryoSerializer.getName and GeoSparkKryoRegistrator.getName class properties to reduce memory impact, reffering to  <a href="https://datasystemslab.github.io/GeoSpark/tutorial/sql/"> GeoSpark docs </a>.
+Use KryoSerializer.getName and GeoSparkKryoRegistrator.getName class properties to reduce memory impact, referring to  <a href="https://datasystemslab.github.io/GeoSpark/tutorial/sql/"> GeoSpark docs </a>.
 To do that use spark config as follows:

 ```python